kobigurk/kobigurk-site/_posts/2019-01-05-exploring-privacypass.md

 If Cloudflare would have liked, they could track the user across multiple sites.
 To show a concrete example:

-* The user, being at home, would have gone to kobigurk.com, see a challenge and solve it, let's denote the solution $$S$$.
+* The user, being at home, would have gone to kobi.one, see a challenge and solve it, let's denote the solution $$S$$.
 They would send the solution to Cloudflare, containing the solution $$S$$ and natually their home IP.
 * Cloudflare would approve the solution, and send passes $$P_1, ...
 P_N$$.
 Additionally, they would store in their database the connection between $$S$$, each $$P_i$$ and the user's IP.
 * Next, when the user uses one of the passes in other websites, maybe from a coffee shop having a different IP, Cloudflare would be able to correlate the usage of pass $$P_i$$ with the user.